DeusArcana/100-days-of-code/log.md

 - Currently working on Technical Documentation Challenge in [FreeCodeCamp](https://freecodecamp.org)
 - Still writing the actual documentation, the course selected is [SQL Zoo](https://sqlzoo.net)

+### Day 33: March 15, 2019

+- Currently working on Technical Documentation Challenge in [FreeCodeCamp](https://freecodecamp.org)
+- Still writing the actual documentation, I found how to highlight text within the `code` tag